m4rcTr3y/simpleEncryptor/README.md

 - Applies XOR operations for encryption/decryption
 - Outputs ciphertext in hexadecimal format

-### Cipher
-A more complex symmetric encryption class that:
-- Uses multiple rounds of XOR, blending, and scrambling
-- Processes 16-byte blocks with dynamic key matrices
-- Includes bit rotation and matrix operations for better diffusion

 ## Features
 - **Block-based encryption**: Both classes process data in 16-byte blocks